muazamkamal/create-functions-ts/README.md

 Quickly scaffold Cloud Functions project, with TypeScript and Bunyan logger support by running the command below.

+**_IMPORTANT_**
+Deployment requires you to be able to run the bash script file.
+If you're on Windows, the quickest way to run the script is using Git Bash (run as administrator).

 ```bash
 npx degit muazamkamal/create-functions-ts my-function && cd my-function
 npm install